 She specializes in collaborative journalism and is a regular contributor to InvestigateWest, the Seattle-based nonprofit journalism studio.
 Lee also covers renewable energy and sustainable industries for www.SustainableBusinessOregon.com, a website owned by American City Business Journals.
 Her work has been supported by both the Fund for Environmental Journalism and the Fund for Investigative Journalism.

-Lee is currently an Alicia Patterson Foundation fellow, and will spend 2013 covering the economics and social inequities of modern fishing.
+Lee is currently an Alicia Patterson Foundation fellow, covering the economics and social inequities of modern fishing.
 Articles in this series include:

 - Sharecroppers of the Sea.
 Jan.
 9, 2013.
 Seattle Weekly and InvestigateWest.

 - Spoils of the Sea Elude Many in Alaska Antipoverty Plan.
 June 18, 2013.
 New York Times and InvestigateWest.